U.S. COVID cases march higher, hospitalizations up for second week in a row

 For a seventh week, vaccinations set a record, with an average of 3.1 million shots given per day last week.
 As of Sunday, 36% of the U.S. population has received at least one dose and 22% was fully vaccinated, according to the CDC.
 New Hampshire became the first state to give a least one dose to more than half its residents.

-(Open here in an external browser to see a graphic on vaccinations.)
+(Open https://tmsnrt.rs/3tUM8ta in an external browser to see a graphic on vaccinations.)

 Our Standards: The Thomson Reuters Trust Principles.